 Access to antiretroviral therapy is important given that it has led to major drops in HIV- and AIDS-related deaths since the height of the epidemic in the 1990s.

-The CDC that if people who are living with HIV stick to an antiretroviral therapy regimen, they can reach an “undetectable” viral count, which means they can’t effectively transmit the virus to their sexual partners.
+The CDC reports that if people who are living with HIV stick to an antiretroviral therapy regimen, they can reach an “undetectable” viral count, which means they can’t effectively transmit the virus to their sexual partners.

 Scott added that there is no one-size-fits-all solution.
 The best way to combat HIV is to combine multiple tactics to reach at-risk communities.